mallocator/Elasticsearch-Exporter/README.md

 * Works with most Elasticsearch versions
 * Run multiple requests in separate processed in parallel

+# New: Version 2 !!!

+This is a brand new implementation with lots of bugs and way too little time to test everything for one lonely developer, so please consider this beta at best and provide feedback, bug reports and maybe even patches.

 ## Usage

 The exporter uses a number of drivers to import and export data and uses a plugin based system that lets developers extend the existing drivers with their own.